DerkNiessink/Project_SDA/README.md

 The src folder contains all the code of the analysis.
 All files py/ipynb can be run separately.

+### Directory layout

     .
     ├── requirements.txt
     ├── README.md
     ├── data               # Constructed after running `download.py`
     ├── download.py
     └── src
         ├── Stock Timeseries.ipynb
         ├── Sentiment Analysis.ipynb
         ├── VAR.ipynb
         ├── AR and H0A.ipynb
         └── H0B.ipynb

 ## Analysis

 * `Stock Timeseries`
-->
+>

 * `Sentiment Analysis`
-->
+>

 * `VAR`
--> Prediction of the stock prices using a Vector Autoregressive Model (VAR), with stock price and sentiment as variables.
+> Prediction of the stock prices using a Vector Autoregressive Model (VAR), with stock price and sentiment as variables.

 * `AR and H0A`
--> Prediction of stock prices using an Autoregressive Model (AR) and comparison with the VAR to test hypothesis H0A.
+> Prediction of stock prices using an Autoregressive Model (AR) and comparison with the VAR to test hypothesis H0A.

 * `H0B`
-->
+>